-A resilient and ready force is dependent on total Army family involvement " Soldiers, Families, and Civilians.
-Together we can reduce loss of life, enhance awareness of resources, improve the health and discipline of the force, reduce stigma and increase willingness to seek help before problems become crises.
+A resilient and ready force is dependent on total Army family involvement of Soldiers, Families, and civilians.
+Together we can reduce loss of life, enhance awareness of resources, improve the health and discipline of the force, reduce stigma and increase willingness to seek help before problems lead to crises.

 Medical Readiness Focus Areas

 The well-being and psychological health of Soldiers and Families is a top Army priority.
 The Army continues to strengthen the behavioral health system of care.
 Our commitment to Soldiers and Families is steadfast...More

 The well-being and psychological health of Soldiers and Families is a top Army priority.
 The Army continues to strengthen the behavioral health system of care.
 Our commitment to Soldiers and Families is steadfast and we affirm to provide a behavioral healthcare experience that is supportive, caring and compassionate.
 A healthy mind and body are essential to individual readiness and a key Army priority for Soldiers, civilians, and Families.

 Post-traumatic stress is treatable.
 There are a number of effective talk therapy and medication options that support a Soldier or patient's return to a healthy, productive and satisfying life.
 We acknowledge that health is both personal...More

 Post-traumatic stress is treatable.
 There are a number of effective talk therapy and medication options that support a Soldier or patient's return to a healthy, productive and satisfying life.
 We acknowledge that health is both personal and individual and that there must be trust between those to whom we provide care and the health care team.
 Embedded Behavioral Health, or EBH, is the reorganization of the traditional model of outpatient behavioral health services for Soldiers into one that is Soldier-centered, proactive, forward-positioned and aligned with active-component operational units.